viamrobotics/docs/docs/appendix/contributing.md

   {{< /expand >}}

-- **How-to Guide (procedural)**: A task-oriented piece of content that directs a reader to perform actions step by step to complete a task, like a recipe.
+- **How-to Guide (procedural)**: A task-oriented piece of content that directs a reader to perform actions step by step to complete a task, like instructions to sauté onions.
   Generally starts with a description of the task and things to consider, and then provides a set of numbered steps to follow.
   For example, the [Installation page](/get-started/installation/) or the [Find module page](/registry/configure/).